A theory of minimal K-types for flat G-bundles: Preliminaries and main results

 \subsection{Flat $G$-bundles}

 We now turn from flat vector bundles to flat $G$-bundles.
 We will need to fix some notation.

 Let $G$ be a connected reductive group over $k$ with Lie algebra $\fg$.
 The category of finite-dimensional representations of $G$ over $k$ will be denoted by $\Rep(G)$.
 We fix a nondegenerate invariant symmetric bilinear form $\left<, \right>$ on $\fg$ throughout.
-We set $\hG=G_F$ and $\hfg=\fg\otimes_k F$; note that $\hG$ represents the functor sending a $k$-algebra $R$ to $G(R((z)))$.
+We set $\hG=G_F$ and $\hfg=\fg\otimes_k F$; note that $\hG$ represents the functor sending a $k$-algebra $R$ to $G(R(\!(z)\!))$.
 We will use the analogous notation $\hat{H}$ and $\hat{\fh}$ for any algebraic group $H$ over $k$.

 A formal principal $G$-bundle $\sG$ is a principal $G$-bundle over $\Dx$.
-The $G$-bundle $\sG$ induces a tensor functor from $\Rep(G)$ to the category of formal vector bundles via $V\mapsto V_\sG = \sG \times_G V$, and by Tannakian formalism, this tensor functor uniquely determines $\sG$.
+The $G$-bundle $\sG$ induces a tensor functor from $\Rep(G)$ to the category of formal vector bundles via $(V,\rho)\mapsto V_\sG = \sG \times_G V$, and by Tannakian formalism, this tensor functor uniquely determines $\sG$.
 Formal principal $G$-bundles are trivializable, so we may always choose a trivialization $\phi : \sG \to \hG$.
+Note that this trivialization induces an isomorphism between the groups $\Aut(\sG)$ and $\hG$.
 Moreover, there is a left action of $\hG$ on the set of trivializations of $\sG$.
 The trivialization $\phi$ induces a compatible collection of maps $\phi_V:V_\sG\to\hV:=V\otimes_k F$; we will usually omit the superscript from the notation.